-Over the course of my interviews, I spoke with POWs who had been incarcerated by the Germans for only two weeks all the way to men who had been imprisoned and repeatedly tortured by the brutal Japanese for upwards of forty-two months—in the most dehumanizing fashions possible, every day.
+Over the course of my interviews, I spoke with POWs who had been incarcerated by the Germans for just two weeks all the way to men who had been imprisoned and repeatedly tortured by the brutal Japanese for more than of 42 months —-in the most dehumanizing fashions possible, every day.

 I quickly discovered that how gravely these brave men and women suffered, or in some cases, did not suffer, as the result of their incarcerations, had absolutely nothing to do with the lengths or the severities of their stays.
 No. How greatly they did or did not suffer had to do with one thing and one thing only: whether they had entered into their incarcerations with some sort of belief in a greater spiritual Being or not.